KJCats/My-Notes/1 - Raw Notes/Notes to Allegory of the Cave.md

 Humans chained in a room, forced to look at exactly one spot.
 They were there since their childhood.
 There is a wall behind(?) the Prisoners
 On the wall there is a walkway

 Further, he describes how the people on the wall carry "strange artifacts, that extend above the wall".
-These include materials like wood or stone, shaped
+These include materials like wood or stone, shaped like humans or animals.
+These artifacts would create a shadow, visible for the prisoners.